Los Roques Archipelago: Independent Venezuela

 In 1871 the Venezuelan president Antonio Guzmán Blanco created by decree the Territorio Colón (Columbus Territory) which included Los Roques and other adjacent islands.
 The island of Gran Roque was named as the center of territorial government.

 Around the year 1886 there is reference to the arrival of inhabitants coming from the nearby Netherlands Antilles, Aruba, Curaçao, etc. They left as a legacy some of the exotic names given to some islands or keys (for example Francisquí, Madrisquí, Krasquí, Selesquí).
 The suffix "quí" corresponds to the English term (and other languages) "key", which means Island.

-At the beginning of the 20th century an epidemic of bubonic plague in La Guaira caused the Venezuelan government to authorize the use of the island of Gran Roque as a quarantine site.
+At the beginning of the 20th century an epidemic of bubonic plague in La Guaira caused the Venezuelan government to authorise the use of the island of Gran Roque as a quarantine site.

 In 1910, the town of Gran Roque began to consolidate with families from Margarita Island, mainly fishermen.

-On 20 July 1938 the islands were integrated into the Federal Dependencies of Venezuela, and it was only on 8 August 1972 that the archipelago was declared a national park.
+On 20 July 1938 the islands were integrated into the Federal Dependencies of Venezuela.
 The small population of 484 that inhabited it in 1941 grew to 559 in the year 1950.